manemobiili/gentoo-cheat-sheet-txt/README.md

 emerge -aquUD @world			// ^Use the (--quiet, -q) flag for more succinct execution

 # Package troubleshooting
-revdep-rebuild -v			// Check for and rebuild missing libraries (not normally needed): equery b `which vim`			// Tell which installed package provides a command using equery (app-portage/gentoolkit) e-file vim				// Tell which (not) installed package provides a command using efile (app-portage/pfl) equery d www-client/firefox		// Tell which packages depend on a specific package using equery
+revdep-rebuild -v			// Check for and rebuild missing libraries (not normally needed) equery b `which vim`			// Tell which installed package provides a command using equery (app-portage/gentoolkit) e-file vim				// Tell which (not) installed package provides a command using efile (app-portage/pfl) equery d www-client/firefox		// Tell which packages depend on a specific package using equery